Lesson 5: Working with AF event frames

 Create and work with event frames

-Help for methods and data types used in this lesson
+You can find help in the following topics on the methods and data types used in this lesson:

 An Event Frame represents a time period defined by a start time and end time.
 Each Event Frame typically references one or more PI AF elements to associate the event with an asset.
 An Event Frame can also have a collection of child Event Frames, which represent child events that make up the larger event.